wp-plugins/udinra-all-image-sitemap/readme.txt

 You can check the difference this plugin makes to your image SEO by measuring your website performance in Google Image Search for details <a href="http://udinra.com/blog/how-to-measure-site-performance-in-different-google-property">read this post</a>

+Pro version of this plugin is coming soon.Pro version will be complete suite for Image SEO so stay tuned.

 Other plugins from me

 <a href="http://udinra.com/blog/udinra-adsense-alternatives-plugin-for-wordpress">Udinra Adsense Alternatives</a>
+<a href="http://udinra.com/blog/google-mobile-sitemap-plugin-for-wordpress">Udinra Mobile Sitemap</a>

 == Installation ==